Saturday, January 31, 2015

 A FIRING SQUAD THAT MAKES NO SENSE

-*Conscripts killed officers spontaneously before the October Revolution and during the Vietnam War, but I have never heard of an organized of an organized execution.
+*Conscripts killed officers spontaneously before the October Revolution and during the Vietnam War, but I have never heard of their organizing an execution.

-• Marx explains it as due to conscripts' hostility to officers.
+• Marx says it due to conscripts' hostility to officers.
 Yet these soldiers must not have known Clément, who as head of the Parisian National Guard had no connection with the army.

 "Soldiers!
 After Versailles you will be allowed to go home."